 Violence between people in a relationship is all too common with today’s college students.
 It usually is a “silent” issue on campuses—it is failed to be reported for various reasons.
 There are several different kinds of violence or abuse in a relationship: emotional, physical, and sexual, just to name a few.
 It should be understood that abusive behavior, whether in a long term or dating relationship, is about the abuser obtaining and maintaining power and control over their partner*.
 The most important fact, however, is that no matter what, no one deserves to be abused.

 As stated in the Student Code of Conduct, Domestic Violence is defined as:

-Committing, attempting, or threatening an act of violence by a person against a current or former spouse, current or former cohabitant, or person situated in a similar familial environment.
+Committing, attempting, or threatening an act of violence by a person against a current or former spouse, current or former cohabitant, person sharing a child in common, or person situated in a similar familial environment.

 As stated in the Student Code of Conduct, Dating Violence is defined as: